Employing Direct Mail (DM) as an IMC Tool

 3. A Slice of Personalization Heaven

-4. Multichannel
+4. Multichannel Wonder

-The Direct Mail
+The Direct Mail Vistas

 1. Define Your Goals

 Every marketing effort, including direct mail, should start with clear objectives.
 What do you want to achieve?
 More website visits?
 Increased sales?
 Building brand awareness?
-Define your aims, and your strategy will follow suit.
+Define your goals, and your strategy will follow suit.

 2. Know Your Audience

-3. Craft an Engaging Message
+3. Make an Appropriate Message

 Your message is the heart and soul of your direct mail campaign.
-It needs to be clear, concise, and irresistible.
-You've got a few seconds to grab your recipient's attention, so make it count!
+It needs to be clear, concise, and captivating.
+You’ve got a few seconds to grab your recipient’s attention, so make it count!

 4. Design Matters